tbombach/springboot-swagger2/README.md

 This project is a simple Spring Boot application that demonstrates how to use Swagger 2 for documenting a Spring REST API.
 Using the Springfox implementation of the Swagger 2 specification.

-> Note
-It’s important to mention that the latest version of Swagger specification, now known as OpenAPI 3.0, is better supported by the Springdoc project and should be used for documenting Spring REST API.
-Moreover, Spring Boot 3 doesn’t support this library.

 # Prerequisites
 * Java Development Kit (JDK) 17
 * Apache Maven 3.6.3